HDMI

 HDMI Display Hot Plugging

-HDMI displays support hot plugging functionality, allowing you to plug and unplug HDMI displays while the system is running, with the system automatically recognizing and displaying the image.
+The HDMI display supports hot plugging functionality, allowing you to plug and unplug the HDMI display while the system is running, and the system will automatically recognize and display the image.

 - While the system is running, directly insert the HDMI display into the single-board computer's HDMI port.